LogicVersee/TecHelp-FronEnd/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## 1 version on TECH HELP

-We added functionalities for search a technician in this web application.